-The Bisichi group's profit before tax was £38.3 million (2021: £2.8 million).
-In South Africa, Black Wattle produced 0.82m metric tonnes of Run of Mine Coal in 2022 (2021: 1.05m metric tonnes).
-Despite the lower coal production from Black Wattle, at Sisonke Coal Processing, adequate levels of coal processed were maintained.
-During the year 1,29 million metric tonnes of coal were sold compared to 1.45 million metric tonnes in 2021.
-The API4 price averaged \$273 in 2022 compared to \$125 in 2021.
-The higher export prices achievable for coal along with higher domestic prices, contributed significantly to an increase in Bisichi's revenue and profitability during the year.
+The Bisichi group's profit before tax was £0.8 million (2022: £38.3 million).
+In South Africa, Black Wattle produced 0.80m metric tonnes of Run of Mine Coal in 2023 (2022: 0.82m metric tonnes).
+Geological issues in areas mined at Black Wattle, Bisichi's South African mining operation, had a significant impact on production, particularly in the first half of 2023.
+During the second half of the year exports continued to be limited by constraints in transporting coal for export on the South African rail network.
+During the year 1.03 million metric tonnes of coal were sold compared to 1.29 million metric tonnes in 2022.
+Of this, 0.13 million metric tonnes were export sales (2022: 0.26 metric tonnes) and 0.90 million metric tonnes were domestic sales (2022: 1.03 million metric tonnes) The API4 price averaged \$120 in 2023 compared to \$273 in 2022.
+The stabilisation of global energy markets in 2023, compared to 2022, had a significant impact on prices achievable for coal over the year.

-UK retail property investments were valued at the year end at £10.60 million (2021: £10.70 million).
-The property portfolio is actively managed by LAP and generated rental income of £0.9 million in the year (2021: £0.9 million).
+UK retail property investments were valued at the year end at ± 10.610 million (2022: ± 10.465 million).
+The property portfolio is actively managed by LAP and generated rental income of ± 1.26 million in the year (2022: ± 1.11 million).

-During the year Bisichi's non-current investments held at fair value through profit and loss increased from £3.6 million in 2021 to £12.6 million with net additions during the year of £8.3 million (2021: £1.2 million) and gains from investments of £0.7 million (2021: £0.7 million).
-The investments comprise £6.8 million (2021: £1.56 million) of investments listed on stock exchanges in the United Kingdom and £5.8 million (2021: £2.07 million) of investments listed on overseas stock exchanges.
-The Group's listed investments are primarily in entities involved in extractive and energy related (including renewable energy) business activities.
+During the year Bisichi's total non-current and current listed equity related investments held at fair value through profit and loss increased to £15.0 million (2022: £13.5 million).
+The Group achieved dividend income from investments during the period of £0.56 million (2022: £0.59 million) and a gain in value from investments of £0.8 million (2022: £1.0 million).
+The Group's listed equity related investment portfolios comprise primarily listed equities and listed equity related funds involved or invested in extractive and energy related business activities, including entities involved in the extraction of commodities needed for the clean energy transition.

 Bisichi has a structured trade finance facility with Absa Bank Limited for R85 million held by Sisonke Coal Processing (Pty) Limited, a 100% subsidiary of Black Wattle Colliery (Pty) Limited.
 This facility comprises an R85 million revolving facility to cover the working capital requirements of Bisichi's South African operations.
-The facility is renewable annually on 25 January and is secured against inventory, debtors and cash that are held in Bisichi's South African operations.
+The facility is renewable annually and is secured against inventory, debtors and cash that are held in Bisichi's South African operations.

 Bisichi holds a 5-year term facility of £3.9 million with Julian Hodge Bank Limited at an initial LTV of 40%, with the loan being secured against the company's UK retail property portfolio.
-The amount repayable on the loan at year end was £3.8 million (2021: £3.8 million).
+The amount repayable on the loan at year end was £3.9 million (2022: £3.8 million).
 The debt package has a five-year term and is repayable at the end of the term in December 2024.
 The interest cost of the loan is 4.00% above Bank of England base rate.
-The loan is secured by way of a first charge over the investment properties in the UK which are included in the financial statements at a value of £10.5 million.
+The loan is secured by way of a first charge over the investment properties in the UK which are included in the financial statements at a value of £10.6 million.
 No banking covenants were breached by Bisichi during the year.

-Bisichi's cash and cash equivalents increased during the year by $\pounds 7.0$ million (2021: £1.5 million).
-The net balance of cash and cash equivalents (including bank overdrafts) at year end was a cash positive amount of £7.5 million (2021: £0.5 million).
+Bisichi's cash and cash equivalents decreased during the year by £7.8million (2022: increase of £6.9million).
+The net balance of cash and cash equivalents (including bank overdrafts) at year end was a cash negative amount of £0.3 million (2022: positive net cash of £7.4 million).